Bad Posture: How It Hurts and How You Can Fix It

 “Keep your shoulders back.”

-As a child, you probably heard some form of those commands once or a thousand times.
-At the time, they were just words adults liked to say.
+As a child, you probably heard some form of those commands once, or maybe even a thousand times.
+When you were little, these phrases were just words adults liked to say.
 Now, they hold a much deeper meaning.
-Bad posture doesn’t just make you look sad and pathetic; it affects your health.
+Bad posture doesn’t just make you look slouched over and closed off; it affects your health.

 Bad posture is an epidemic in the U.S. affecting millions of individuals.
-And it’s not a simple or unimportant as some make it out to be.
-Poor posture causes more mental and physical complications than most people know and can have disastrous effects on your overall health, for the rest of your life.
+And it’s not as simple or unimportant as some make it out to be.
+Poor posture causes more mental and physical health complications than most people know.
+These complications can have long lasting effects on your overall health, for the rest of your life.
 Below you’ll find a list of ways poor posture can negatively affect you, and a list of ways you can improve your posture to avoid the negative effects.

 5 Negative Effects of Bad Posture